sultanofstaking/EXPERIMENTAL-Zenon-Pillar-Sentry-Architecture-For-Running-Pillars/README.md

 Every time you add a new sentry (step `2` in `./sentrify`) you should run `./sentrify` option `4` and then `enable ufw`

+This setup may interfere with your ability to accept updates in the future.
+The easy way to bypass this to simply disable the firewall `sudo ufw disable` , update, then enable the firewall `sudo ufw enable`

 ## Sentrify and this guide have been made possible thanks to MoonBaZe!
 Please consider delegating a portion of your zenon to MoonBaZe pillar to show your appreciation for their efforts!